HenrikBengtsson/future.BatchJobs/README.md

 (one FASTQ file) toward the human genome.
-In order to speed this up, we can have each file be processed by a separate compute node and each node we can use 24 parallel processes such that each process aligns a separate chromosomes.
+In order to speed this up, we can have each file be processed by a separate compute node and each node we can use 24 parallel processes such that each process aligns a separate chromosome.
 Here is an outline of how this nested parallelism could be implemented using futures.
 ```r
 library("future")